weaviate/weaviate-io/developers/weaviate/concepts/filtering.md

 Weaviate provides powerful filtered vector search capabilities, allowing you to combine vector searches with structured, scalar filters.
 This enables you to find the closest vectors to a query vector that also match certain conditions.

 Filtered vector search in Weaviate is based on the concept of pre-filtering.
-This means that the filter is applied before the vector search is performed.
+This means that the filter is constructed before the vector search is performed.
 Unlike some pre-filtering implementations, Weaviate's pre-filtering does not require a brute-force vector search and is highly efficient.

-This implementation allows you to keep the recall high and speed performant, even when filters are very restrictive.
-Additionally, the process is efficient and has minimal overhead compared to an unfiltered vector search.

-Starting in `v1.27`, Weaviate introduces its implementation of [`ACORN`](#acorn) filter strategy.
-This filtering method significantly improves performance for large datasets, especially when the filter is negatively correlated with the vector search.
+Starting in `v1.27`, Weaviate introduces its implementation of the [`ACORN`](#acorn) filter strategy.
+This filtering method significantly improves performance for large datasets, especially when the filter has low correlation with the query vector.

 ## Post-Filtering vs Pre-Filtering